gromacs/gromacs/docs/release-notes/2021/major/deprecated-functionality.rst

 Functionality deprecated in |Gromacs| 2021
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+``mdrun -deffnm`` to be removed
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+This functionality is convenient when running very simple simulations, because it permits grouping of a set of files that then differ only their suffix.
+However, it does not work in the wider case of an ``mdrun`` module (or modules) writing multiple ``.xvg`` output files.
+The resulting filenames collide.
+That, and its interaction with checkpointing and appending, have led to quite a few bug reports.

+Because users can use a folder to group files (a standard mechanism that they understand from experience outside of |Gromacs|), we can build and test better software for them if we remove the erstwhile convenience of ``mdrun -deffnm``.
+Please update your workflows accordingly.

+:issue:`3818`

 OpenCL to be removed as a GPU framework
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 :issue:`3818` Work is underway for ports to AMD and Intel GPUs, and it